10 Unexpected Reasons You’re Waking up with a Headache

 Dehydration from alcohol

 Drinking too much at night can certainly wreck your morning.
 Alcohol can irritate blood vessels, leading to a hangover headache, according to the National Headache Foundation.
 Stick to moderate drinking, defined by the Centers for Disease Control and Prevention as one drink per day for women and two drinks per day for men.
+Here are more tips for an easier and natural wake up.

 Poor sleep patterns